 Q: What happens when we're expecting a new baby?

 A: When you are admitted to the hospital notify your obstetrician and the hospital staff that you have chosen Pediatric Associates of Hillsborough (Dr. Senator and Dr. Jain) as your child's pediatricians.
 The newborn will be attended to by the hospital pediatrician and should be seen in our office within 2 days after discharge.
-You may contact our office about scheduling your baby's first visit here.

 Q: Why does my child need to receive vaccinations?